cdktf/cdktf-provider-googlebeta/docs/googleBigqueryAnalyticsHubListing.python.md

 The description must not contain Unicode non-characters and C0 and C1 control codes except tabs (HT), new lines (LF), carriage returns (CR), and page breaks (FF).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.46.0/docs/resources/google_bigquery_analytics_hub_listing#description GoogleBigqueryAnalyticsHubListing#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.47.0/docs/resources/google_bigquery_analytics_hub_listing#description GoogleBigqueryAnalyticsHubListing#description}

+---

+##### `discovery_type`<sup>Optional</sup> <a name="discovery_type" id="@cdktf/provider-google-beta.googleBigqueryAnalyticsHubListing.GoogleBigqueryAnalyticsHubListing.Initializer.parameter.discoveryType"></a>

+- *Type:* str

+Specifies the type of discovery on the discovery page.

+Cannot be set for a restricted listing.
+Note that this does not control the visibility of the exchange/listing which is defined by IAM permission.
+Possible values: ["DISCOVERY_TYPE_PRIVATE", "DISCOVERY_TYPE_PUBLIC"]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.47.0/docs/resources/google_bigquery_analytics_hub_listing#discovery_type GoogleBigqueryAnalyticsHubListing#discovery_type}

 ---